Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 Couldn't connect to compute node

 This error arises when the Neon proxy, which accepts and handles connections from clients that use the Postgres protocol, fails to establish a connection with your compute.
-This issue sometimes occurs due to repeated connection attempts during the compute's restart phase after it has been idle due to Autosuspend (scale to zero).
-Currently, the transition from an idle state to an active one takes a few seconds.
+This issue sometimes occurs due to repeated connection attempts during the compute's restart phase after it has been idle due to scale to zero.
+The transition from an idle to an active state only takes a few hundred milliseconds.

 Consider these recommended steps: